ram-polisetti/oilspill/README.md

 - Hybrid architecture combining YOLOv8 for detection and U-Net++ for segmentation
 - SAR-specific data preprocessing with speckle reduction and calibration
-- Feature fusion mechanism for improved performance
+- Transfer learning with frozen YOLO backbone for efficient training
 - Comprehensive training pipeline with Metal Performance Shaders (MPS) support
 - Modular and extensible codebase